Eudoxia Lopukhina: Later years

 The local hegumen, however, allowed her to live there much as a lay woman would.
 She even found herself a lover, an officer named Stepan Glebov.
 Nine years later, when Peter the Great learned about their affair, he sentenced Glebov to execution by impalement.
 According to the legend, the Emperor also ordered the soldiers to force Eudoxia to watch her lover's death.

 Gradually, Eudoxia and her son became the centre of opposition to Peter's reforms, primarily from the church officials.
 In his sermons, Demetrius of Rostov referred to Eudoxia as "our great sovereign" and prophesied her impending return to the throne.
 This conservative party was shattered by Peter in 1718.
 During the prosecution of Tsarevich Alexei Petrovich of Russia, all the bishops who supported her were executed, and Eudoxia was transferred to a convent in Ladoga.

 After Peter's death and the rise of his second Empress consort Catherine I on the throne, Eudoxia was secretly moved to Shlisselburg Fortress near St. Petersburg, where she was under strict custody as a state prisoner in a dungeon.

 In 1727, her grandson Peter II ascended the Russian throne and immediately recalled her to Moscow.
 She returned to the former capital with a great pomp and was allowed to keep her own court at the Novodevichy Convent until her death in 1731.

-After the death of Peter II, she was among the nominated candidates of the new monarch, but she declined, in favor of her niece-in-law Empress Anna, so Anna continued to honor her.
+After the death of Peter II, who had died before her in 1730, she was among the nominated candidates for the new monarch, but she declined, in favor of her niece-in-law Empress Anna, so Anna continued to honor her.